Pacifica+Quartet+8_credit+Lisa-Marie+Mazzucco.jpg

 Gabriela Lena Frank: New Work for Narrator & String Quartet (with Narrator, TBD)

-Ludwig van Beethoven: String Quartet No. 15 in A Minor, Op.
-132
+Ludwig van Beethoven: String Quartet No. 13 in B-flat major, Op.
+130

 Program II